brutasse/graphite-api/docs/deployment.rst

 Deployment
 ==========

-There are several options available, depending on your web server.
+There are several options available, depending on your setup.

 Gunicorn + nginx
 ----------------